redhat-cap-exchange/my-thai-star-workshop/docs/lab1.md

 ### Build the app in OpenShift

 1. Navigate to the new project
-2. Manually create a new Java app
+2. Manually create a new Java app: Browse Catalog - Red Hat OpenJDK8
 3. Complete the configuration wizzard
   - Name of the app
-  - Point to you forked app code
+  - Point to you app code
   - Advanced options: git branch, context dir

-* Watch the build process
+Watch the build process ...

 **EXPECT AN ERROR !!**

-### Introduction to S2i builds
-* Add missing config variables
-* Restart the build